Youth, Georgia

 Youth is an unincorporated community in Walton County, in the U.S. state of Georgia.

 History

 A post office called Youth was established in 1895, and remained in operation until 1900.
 The name Youth was "wistfully" applied to this community.

 Education

 Public education in Youth is administered by Walton County School District.
-The district operates Youth Elementary School.
+The district operates Youth Elementary School and Youth Middle School.